 Nerpa is a novel tool for discovering biosynthetic gene clusters (BGCs) of nonribosomal peptides (NRPs) by matching genome mining predictions with known chemical structures.
 Nerpa takes on input a set of genome sequences and a database of NRP molecules.
 The genomes are processed with antiSMASH v5 (Blin et al, Nucleic Acids Res.
-2019) to locate putative BGCs and with NRPSPredictor2 (Röttig et al, Nucleic Acids Res.
+2019) to locate putative BGCs and NRPSPredictor2 (Röttig et al, Nucleic Acids Res.
 2011) to predict amino acid specificity for modules within the BGCs.
 Each NRP structure is converted into a monomer graph using rBAN (Ricart et al, J Cheminform.
 2019) and further linearized in the case of a cyclic, branch-cyclic, or more complex graph topology.
 Nerpa uses a dynamic programming algorithm for aligning a sequence of predicted tentative amino acids against linearized monomer graphs of all NRPs from the database.
-The most likely alignment of an NRP and a BGC maximizes the Nerpa scoring function which is a log-odds ratio of probabilities synthesizing the NRP using the given BGC or using an undefined one (the Null hypothesis).
-The scoring function weights for matches, mismatches, and indels between various monomers and amino acid specificity predictions are statistically-learned based on a curated set of NRP-BGC pairs from the MIBiG database (Medema et al, Nat.
+The most likely alignment of an NRP and a BGC maximizes the Nerpa scoring function, a log-odds ratio of probabilities synthesizing the NRP using the given BGC or an undefined one (the Null hypothesis).
+The scoring function weights for matches, mismatches, and indels between various monomers and amino acid specificity predictions are statistically learned based on a curated set of NRP-BGC pairs from the MIBiG database (Medema et al, Nat.
 Chem.
 Biol.
 2015).

-Nerpa benchmarking on MIBiG dataset
+Benchmarking on the MIBiG dataset

 We compute False Discovery Rate (FDR) as a ratio of the number of wrongly identified BGC-NRP pairs to the total number of identifications.
 GARLIC is described in Dejong et al, Nat.
 Chem.
 Biol.
 2016.